 In a country known for its breath-taking array of cheeses, it can be hard to know where to find the best or how to narrow down the selection.
-Luckily, Paris is home to some of the world’s best cheesemongers and affineurs, those talented men and women who find the most promising cheeses and age them to perfection in their cellars before helping you decide what will go with your favorite Bordeaux.
-Below you will find my favorites and the most recently discovered cheese shops in Paris.
+Luckily, Paris is home to some of the world’s best cheesemongers and affineurs, those talented men and women who find the most promising cheeses and age them to perfection in their cellars before helping you decide what will go with your favourite Bordeaux.
+Below you will find my favourites and the most recently discovered cheese shops in Paris.

-A favorite of Eric Frechon and Patricia Wells, Claire Griffon’s fromagerie in the 7th combines modernity and tradition with a touch of elegance.
+A favourite of Eric Frechon and Patricia Wells, Claire Griffon’s fromagerie in the 7th combines modernity and tradition with a touch of elegance.
 Griffon has a weakness for aged chèvre and her selection of tangy crottins is one of the best.
 Her playful creations, like mimolette-pistachio “eggs” or le Damier Rose–a checkerboard of roquefort and Reims biscuits from her native Champagne–are whimsical without being gimmicky.
 Try the chèvre marinated in silky olive oil and herbs.